Watch a video of this sermon here.

 This house had its own bomb shelter, already equipped with blankets, flashlights, jugs of water, and food rations packed in barrels.
 It was the epitome of middle class preparedness for surviving a nuclear attack.
 Should anyone decide to “drop the bomb” on southeast Kansas, our family was ready for disaster.
 We were prepared.
 Continue reading

-We’ve been reading through Matthew’s gospel over the past year, and the story is nearing its conclusion.
-Jesus has been teaching us the way of discipleship.
-This is more than stewardship of our resources, something the church often brings into focus at this time of year.
+We are reading through Matthew’s version of the gospel this year, and by All Saints’ Day, the story will be nearing its conclusion.
+Throughout the Gospel of Matthew, Jesus is teaching us the way of discipleship.
+This is more than stewardship of our resources.
 It is a commitment to become as much like Jesus as possible, and to let that transformation show through our prayers, our presence, our gifts, our service, and our witness.
 It’s a promise to do everything through Christ, who strengthens us.
 Continue reading